mortonjt/metadata-ideas/metadata.md

 Follow up questions

 1. Should the `SampleMetadata` object directly subclass `qiime2.Metadata` and just add an extra argument for `DataDictionary`, or should it replace `qiime2.Metadata`?
 2. What type of interface would best faciliate column matching between two sample metadata objects? k-nearest neighbors, bipartite matching, or both?
+And how should column similarity should be measured (i.e. values in the columns, semantic similarity between text, or similarity between unit descriptions?).
 3. What are good datasets to test this on?
 ASD-meta-analysis?
 Soil stressors project?
 FMT meta-analysis?
+American Gut Project?
 4. What would best faciliate the process of inspecting elements within a spreadsheet?
 For instance, if one wanted to identify static vs dynamic variables, what would be a reasonable interface?
-5. Is it worth interfacing with [OpenRefine](https://openrefine.org/)?
-[Trelloscope](https://trelliscope.org/) in the (distant) future)?
+5. We should investigate other tools that could complement this approach (i.e. [OpenRefine](https://openrefine.org/) [Trelloscope](https://trelliscope.org/), Excel ) - I'm wary about defining visualization / interactive functions, but if there is a tabular visualization library that enables scripting, that could be useful.